 Why was HL7 developed in the first place?

 Past challenges: In the past, data interchange across different healthcare systems took place through customized interfacing systems.
-These interfaces needed a lot of programming at the sending and receiving applications, which complicated the process.
+These interfaces required extensive programming at the sending and receiving applications, which complicated the process.
 The difficulty with interfaces arises when healthcare teams and software vendors develop new applications.
-Each of these applications is created with no input or collaboration with other application systems.
+Each application is created without input or collaboration with other application systems.

-The innovation of HL7: Some clinical interface specialists in the healthcare industry decided to invent a better and cost-effective approach for interface applications.
-Few acute care hospitals and software vendors came together as a volunteer group to innovate a standard way of building interfaces.
+The Innovation of HL7: Some clinical interface specialists in the healthcare industry decided to invent a better and more cost-effective approach for interface applications.
+A few acute care hospitals and software vendors came together as a volunteer group to innovate a standard way of building interfaces.
 Their goal was to reduce the price of building interfaces substantially.
 This is how HL7 came into existence.

 The objective of HL7: